 Leg 2: Your authenticate endpoint redirects back to Vanilla

-Once the user has successfully signed in to your server you'll redirect back to Vanilla.
-When you get this far things are more straightforward.
+Once the user has successfully signed in to your server, you'll redirect back to Vanilla.
+At this point, things are more straightforward.
 Just remember the following:

 - Remember the state parameter.
 There is a

 state query string parameter that is passed along with the authenticate redirect in the first leg of the OAuth flow.
-For more information on the state parameter requirement, check out the OAuth specification.
+For more information on the state parameter requirement, see OAuth specification.

 - Remember the authentication code.
 Your server will issue an authentication code in the

-code query string parameter.
-If your redirect doesn't include this parameter then chances are you aren't implementing a three legged flow that Vanilla supports.
+code query-string parameter.
+If your redirect doesn't include this parameter, chances are you aren't implementing a three-legged flow that Vanilla supports.

 Leg 3: Vanilla requests an access token and user profile

-This final leg of the authentication happens on the server so you won't see it happening in the browser.
-Most errors that happen are surfaced in this leg even though they are caused in the first two legs.
+This final leg of the authentication happens on the server, so you won't see it happening in the browser.
+Most errors that occur are surfaced in this leg, even though they're caused in the first two legs.